Quantization: DType Conversion and PTQ Pipeline

 }

 GetActive returns Versions[dtype] if it exists, otherwise nil.
-If the version is missing (e.g., after a gradient update), the forward pass falls back to Master and uses SimulatePrecision on each weight during the matrix multiply.
-This is slower but always correct.
+If the version is missing (e.g., after a gradient update), the forward pass falls back to Master and Morph regenerates the version on the next call.
+This lazy re-quantization is always correct.

 For the GPU path, GetActive for GPU dtypes reads from GPUWeights[dtype] via the shader's bind group.
 The CPU never sees these weights once they are on VRAM.